nokout/bash-powerline/README.md

 ##Fork
 This has been forked from https://github.com/riobard/bash-powerline I have only added the venv stuff
-I then use it in my dotfiles repo as a submodule.
+I then use it in my dotfiles repo as a submodule	.

 ## Features